hschletz/Braintacle/INSTALL.md

 configuration.
 Both modules are shipped with Apache httpd, but may need to be enabled first.
 Refer to your distribution's documentation for details.

-The application may generate URLs where a '/' will get encoded as `%2F` that is part of the URL path.
-By default, Apache httpd will not allow this and respond with a 404 error.
-To avoid this problem, set `AllowEncodedSlashes On` in the virtual host that serves the console.
-Script parameters are handled safely, so this should not create a security risk.
-If the virtual host serves other applications and you are concerned about security for those, consider creating a separate virtual host.
-This problem will be addressed properly in a future Braintacle release.

 Create a copy of config/braintacle-console.conf.template and make it known to Apache, either by placing it in a directory where Apache will read it or by including it in a particular VirtualHost definition.
 Edit the file to suit your